ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-intro.md

 # Operational procedures overview
 {: #opsprocs-intro-overview}

-This document provides a view of Day 2 operations that you must complete after your VMware vCenter Server® instance has been provisioned. {{site.data.keyword.vmwaresolutions_full}} is a deployment service that automatically deploys VMware’s Software-Defined Data Center software on to the {{site.data.keyword.cloud_notm}}.
+This document provides a view of Day 2 operations that you must complete after your {{site.data.keyword.vcf-auto}} instance has been provisioned. {{site.data.keyword.vmwaresolutions_full}} is a deployment service that automatically deploys VMware’s Software-Defined Data Center software on to the {{site.data.keyword.cloud_notm}}.
 Many of the following day 0 and day 1 tasks are completed by the deployment automation.

 * Day 0
    * Requirements